Skip to content

 Israel

-US forces dropped a high volume of 2,000-pound bunker-buster bombs on Iranian ammunition depots near Isfahan overnight on 30 to 31 March.
-1 Secondary explosions were confirmed on video.
-President Trump reportedly reshared the footage.
+US forces dropped 2,000-pound bunker-buster bombs on Iranian ammunition depots near Isfahan overnight on 30 to 31 March.
+Secondary explosions confirmed on video showed stockpiles destroyed.
+The strikes extended a campaign that had already exceeded 10,000 targets per CENTCOM.

 The first confirmed cluster-warhead ballistic missile in this conflict turned three cities into area targets on the same day Israel's missile shield neared zero.